raymondugv/HIS-Japan-Blog-Document/README.md

 - Contact your supervisor who has at lease `Admin` permission on the system
 - Contact HIS Vietnam IT staff through `sgn.it@his-world.com`

-  > Please note that after your account is created, on your first login, please try change your password for security reason.
+  > Please note that after your account is created, on your first login, **you MUST** change your password for security reason.

   Assume you already had the account, let's proceed to the login procedure.

 1. Go to this link [https://japan.his-discover.com/blog/admin](https://japan.his-discover.com/blog/admin).

    ![2021-06-28-10-26-japan his-discover com](https://user-images.githubusercontent.com/21214764/123575282-a29ea080-d7fb-11eb-9087-987ee20b3c99.png)

 2. Fill the input field with your pre-created account using company's email.
    Ex: *email@his-world.com*

    ![image](https://user-images.githubusercontent.com/21214764/123575340-bba75180-d7fb-11eb-9914-b0be1e12cc2f.png)

+## Change user information

+To update your user information such as, password, email, personal information, ...
+Please follow the instruction below.
+1. Click your pointer on your avatar on the top right of the site.
+2. Select `View profile`.
+3. Click on `Edit Information`
+4. Start edit your information.
+5. Save.